 All UK tax resident companies are subject to UK corporation tax.
-This is charged on any such company's worldwide profits, which includes chargeable (capital) gains.
+This is charged on the company's worldwide profits, which includes chargeable (capital) gains.
 This is the default treatment of UK tax resident companies; there is scope in some circumstances to elect that any non-UK permanent establishments of the company should fall outside the scope of UK corporation tax.
-Companies are taxed at a flat rate of 19 per cent.
-This rate is scheduled to drop to 17 per cent in 2020.
+Companies are taxed at a flat rate of 19%.

-In certain circumstances, if a UK company sets up a subsidiary company in a non-UK jurisdiction, then the profits of any such non-UK company (known as a "controlled foreign company") may be apportioned to UK resident companies entitled to at least 25 per cent of those profits.
+In certain circumstances, if a UK company sets up a subsidiary company in a non-UK jurisdiction, then the profits of any such non-UK company (known as a "controlled foreign company") may be apportioned to UK resident companies entitled to at least 25% of those profits.
 It is important that specialist advice is sought in the event that there are or may be any non-UK resident companies which are either subsidiaries of or otherwise controlled by any UK resident "holding" company.